ericfortis/aot-fetch-demo/README.md

 ## Setup (Webpack)
-This repo doesn’t include a Webpack setup, but you could do it this:
+This repo doesn’t include a Webpack setup, but you could do it like this:
 ```js
 import HtmlWebpackPlugin from 'html-webpack-plugin'